 The Fire and Traffic Committees came together to form the Chemical Valley Emergency Control Organization, commonly known as CVECO.
 By the 1980s, the second C was changed from “Control” to “Coordinating” to better reflect the intention of the organization.

 The practices put in place because of the formation of these committees led to the Sarnia-Lambton area being recognized on a global scale for emergency response.
 Following the deaths of hundreds of thousands of people in India because of a release of methyl isocyanate (MIC) in Bhopal, representatives from different agencies and companies from around the world visited Sarnia to engage with local industry and government leaders to benchmark community preparation in the event of a chemical emergency.

 All plants across the Sarnia-Lambton area had established their own programs for community engagement and identified an opportunity to combine and centralize their resources to align on one common strategy for the region.
 This resulted in the formation of Sarnia-Lambton Community Awareness and Executive Response.
 By the end of 1986, the E in CAER was updated from Executive to Emergency.
 A new CAER Committee was created and supported by all members of the Lambton Industrial Society and local governments.
-The initial purpose of LS CAER was to:
+The initial purpose of SL CAER was to:

 - Maintain communication between industrial members ensuring awareness of individual corporate activities in the field of acute hazard awareness communication with the public.

 - Maintain maximum credibility of information dissemination to the public by ensuring that the timing and content of corporate material avoids ambiguity and duplication to the degree possible, and that it conforms generally to the overall communication plan objectives and priorities.

 - Prepare an ongoing plan of communications to the public in the areas of hazard identification and awareness, and personal response and protection.